ARM9/bass/doc/basics.md

 # Bass Core Features
-Bass brings a strong macro language that offers alot of comfort compared to most classic assemblers.
-Thats why it's important to never get confused about the macros, and the actual program to be written.
+Bass includes a strong macro language that offers alot of comfort compared to most classic assemblers.
+Macros are 'smart copy scripts' that move around code to ease the programmers work.
+They provide a function for copying and inserting sections of code.
+They do not include any understanding of the copied sections of code - they are a meta language not aimed at extending the functionality of the assembler.
+It is important not to confuse them with the actual program.

-Macros are 'smart copy scripts' to move code around for you.
-But they work on the base of copy and paste.
-They do not understand the data they handle.
-They dont extend the Syntax: of the assembly language itself and therefore they are not an extension or even an real 'programming Language'.

 >**Note:**<br/>
 >Bass works using an multi-pass approach.
-On the first time it will solve all macro functions, on the second pass it will generate the binary output.
+On the first pass, all macro functions are resolved.
+On the second pass, the binary output is generated.

 ## Data Types
 ### Names
-Macros, functions, defines, variables and constants must be in the following format:
+Macros, functions, definitions, variables and constants must follow this format:

 ```regex
 [_A-Za-z][_A-Za-z0-9.]*
 ```

 ### Numbers
-Valid numbers must be in one of the following formats:
+Valid numbers must follow one of these formats:

 ```regex
 [0-9]+       integer